-Query who are the users of this license.
-If available and enabled, also the contact information for these users.
+Query who the users of this licence are.
+If available and approved, also the contact information for these users.

 - Automatic closing of drawings and applications by OpenLM depending on user activity and license utilization (configurable).

-- Information about documents recently closed by OpenLM (automatically or by the administrator) and comfortable opening of these documents with the OpenLM Agent
+- Information about documents that were recently closed by OpenLM (automatically or by the administrator) and convenient opening of these documents with the OpenLM Agent.

-- Set the active project on which the times-of-use are to be booked
+- Set the active project to which the times-of-use are to be booked.

-- Notification about the availability of an originally denied license (with reservation for a defined time).
+- Notification of the availability of an originally denied licence (with reservation for a defined time).

-Thanks to the freely configurable notification function of OpenLM (OpenLM Alerts), all relevant employees are always informed about the utilization of licenses and the status of the systems.
+Thanks to the freely configurable notification function of OpenLM (OpenLM Alerts), all relevant employees are always aware of the utilisation of the licences and the status of the systems.
 The administrative effort can thus be reduced to a minimum.

 Thanks to the convenient option of creating and managing a wide variety of configurations (option files) for FlexNet using the OpenLM graphical user interface, it is possible to react quickly to changing situations and keep various proven configurations available.